AlejandroGarcia95/Zumo32u4-Sist-Dist-I/Documentation/documentation.md

 ### 3.2.
 Robot's finding implementation

-With the main idea of our algorithm already understood, we can now proceed to its real implementation.
+​​​​With the main idea of our algorithm already understood, we can now proceed to its real implementation.
 All code used can be found [in the Github repository for our project](https://github.com/AlejandroGarcia95/Zumo32u4-Sist-Dist-I).
 Although the code is already documented and references parts of this explanation, we will discuss in the next sections the most relevant aspects of it.

 ### 3.2.1.
 Our source files

-The code in our repo is splitted in two separated directories, with the code suitable for the ESP8285 NodeMCU and the Zumo 32U4 on each one.
+​​​​The code in our repo is splitted in two separated directories, with the code suitable for the ESP8285 NodeMCU and the Zumo 32U4 on each one.
 Aside from the main .ino file for both devices, you will notice some other auxiliary header files, as you could expect on any C/C++ project.
 These different files and their purposes are detailed below.

 **Header files used with ESP8285 NodeMCU**: